Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/ConvertFrom-AMJson.md

 ## INPUTS
 ### System.String
+Accepts a JSON string representing an Adaptive Card.

 ## OUTPUTS
 ### System.String or None
-Returns the generated PowerShell script as a string if no OutputPath is specified.
+- Returns the generated PowerShell script as a string if no `OutputPath` is specified.
-If OutputPath is specified, writes to the file and returns a confirmation message.
+- If `OutputPath` is specified, writes the script to the file and returns a confirmation message.

 ## NOTES
-This function will attempt to handle all standard Adaptive Card elements and actions, including TextBlocks, Images, ImageSets, Containers, ColumnSets, FactSets, Input elements, and various action types.
+- This function supports all standard Adaptive Card elements and actions, including:
+  TextBlocks, Images, ImageSets, Containers, ColumnSets, FactSets, Input elements, and various action types.

-If the JSON contains unsupported element types, they will be commented in the output script.
+- Unsupported element types will be commented in the output script for manual review.

-Variable names in the generated script are based on element types and IDs when available.
+- Variable names in the generated script are based on element types and IDs when available.
+- The function ensures proper nesting of elements and maintains the structure of the original card.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/](https://adaptivecards.io/explorer/)